smafira-bf3r/smafira-st/index.md

 ## Annotation guidelines

 Only the title and the abstract of a PubMed article is currently shown in SMAFIRA, and annotation will be restricted to these.
 The annotation consists of assessing the similarity between the research goals of the two articles, i.e., the reference article and one of the articles from the top 10 list.
 The similarity is defined by a tree-value scale, namely, similar, uncertain, or not similar, as currently available in the SMAFIRA tool.

-Inspired by the curated datasets for non-animal models in biomedical research [4], the assessment of the research goal will be based on four criteria: disease, disease feature, biological points, and field of application.
-However, there is no need to highlight these annotations.
-The type of method proposed in the article, e.g.., in vitro or in vivo, is irrelevant and should not be considered for the similarity.
+More details about the assessment of the similarity will be available shortly.

 ## Teams and participants

 We will allow the participation of single participants or teams.
 All participants should provide an institutional e-mail, e.g., from the university, institute, or company in which they work or study.

 ## Evaluation

 We will compare the annotations from the participants using metrics for inter-annotator agreement (IAA), e.g., the kappa coefficient.
-We will rank the participants (individuals and teams) in terms of agreement to others and in terms of number of annotated reference articles.
+We will rank the participants (individuals and teams) in terms of agreement to others and in terms of the number of annotated reference articles.
 The participants may submit a paper to the shared task track of the BioNLP workshop and attend the event.
 Further, we plan to publish an overview paper of the shared task in a journal, and the participants with valid submissions will be invited as co-authors.

 ## References